 EOHS extends beyond our building on Taylor Street.
 The students, faculty and staff are deeply engaged with nearby communities through environmental justice organizations, addressing inequitable exposure to environmental hazards across the population.
 Worker centers, migrant service organizations, unions, non-profits, and consulates provide invaluable services and advocacy for low wage, minority, and immigrant workers; we collaborate to add health and safety to their agendas.
 We also partner to establish peer training and programs on health and safety in agriculture, construction, manufacturing, health care, and home health settings.
 Read more..

-The Illinois Education and Research Center provides masters and PhD level training in industrial hygiene, hazardous substances, occupational safety, occupational health nursing, occupational medicine, agricultural safety and health and occupational epidemiology.
-With the help of EOHS, the Illinois ERC also provides continuing education to professionals working in safety and health.
-Continuing education is offered through conferences, online, and in-person.
-More information about CE courses can be found on the Illinois ERC Continuing Education page.
+The Illinois Education and Research Center (ERC) provides masters and doctoral level training in industrial hygiene, occupational safety, occupational medicine, agricultural safety and health and occupational and environmental epidemiology.
+The Illinois ERC also provides continuing education to occupational safety and health professionals through conferences, online courses, and in-person workshops.
+More information about Continuing Education courses can be found on the Illinois ERC Continuing Education page.

 Great Lakes Centers (GLC)

 The Great Lakes Centers for Occupational and Environmental Safety and Health are housed alongside EOHS.
-GLC includes the Illinois Education and Research Center, the Great Lakes Center for Children’s Environmental Health, the Occupational Health Service Institute, and the Center for Global Environmental and Occupational Health.
+GLC includes the Great Lakes Center for Children’s Environmental Health, the Occupational Health Service Institute, and the Center for Global Environmental and Occupational Health.
 GLC is a World Health Organization Collaborating Center in Occupational Health and partners in international research projects.